It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 Covered services:

-• Physician services, hospital services, surgery
+• Physician services, hospital services, surgery, including oral surgery in a hospital

 • Standard ward hospitalization and drugs administered in a hospital